Dave Grohl Joins Jimmy Fallon for a Hilarious Episode of 'The Tonight Show'

 Another memorable moment from this episode was a segment called "Off Songs, Song Off with Dave Grohl."
 The pair brought the house down with this hilarious musical game.
 The challenge required them to guess what song The Tonight Show's in-house band, The Roots, was playing.
 The twist?
 The music group performed each track in a totally different genre.
 Timeless titles, including Heart of Glass by Blondie and Back in Black by AC/DC, were some of the many puzzling remixes.

 The Roots' performances stumped Fallon and Grohl as they called out their hysterical guesses.
 The final round resulted in major laughs, as Dave couldn't identify one of his own tracks!
 "I don't know my song," the former Nirvana drummer joked.
-Check out the funny pals for yourself in the clip above.
+Check out more highlights from the funny pals for yourself in the clip above.
 Safe to say, Jimmy and Dave went down in co-host history with their performance on The Tonight Show.
 Be sure to check back with us for more comedy news.